Nevada Democrats introduce measure to enshrine abortion protections in Constitution

 The effort to codify abortion protections into state law is helmed in part by the Nevadans for Reproductive Freedom Coalition, led by pro-abortion rights groups including Planned Parenthood Votes Nevada and NARAL Pro-Choice Nevada.

-“With this constitutional amendment, we are saying enough is enough,” Planned Parenthood Votes Nevada Executive Director Lindsay Harmon said in a statement.
+“With this constitutional amendment, we are saying enough is enough,” Planned Parenthood Votes Nevada Executive Director Lindsey Harmon said in a statement.
 “Nevadans don’t want anti-abortion elected officials and judges making our health care decisions for us, so we’re taking the issue to the voters to make sure that our abortion rights and reproductive freedoms are protected in the state constitution no matter what for generations to come.”

 Though the governor has veto power over measures passed out of the Legislature, the proposed amendment cannot be vetoed by the governor.